psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 Let's say we want to investigate the relationship between flipper length and body mass in three different penguin species.

 We will:
-- Create a main dataset for our report, and create a subdataset within to store inputs
+- Create a main dataset for our report, and create a subdataset within which to store inputs
 - Populate the subdataset with data
 - Run an analysis, producing a figure in the main dataset
 - Write our "report"